Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Appendix A: Double loop integral

-Since we have two poles above the real axis and one below, we compute the integral using the contour integration method choosing to close the contour in the lower half plane.
-Thus we only pick the $\Xi$ propagator pole, finding
+Since there are two poles above the real axis and one below, we compute the integral closing the contour in the lower half plane, thus picking only the $\Xi$ propagator pole and finding:

-To compute this integral we work in the Jackson frame (the $J/\psi$ $\phi$ rest frame), where the $\Vec{K}_1$ and $\Vec{K}_2$ are almost equal since, $P_\phi$ is small.
+To compute this integral we work in the Jackson frame (the $J/\psi$ $\phi$ rest frame), where $\Vec{K}_1$ and $\Vec{K}_2$ are almost equal since $P_\phi$ is small.
 So we can can replace $\Vec{K}_1$ with $\Vec{K}_2$, and thus now the integral only depends on $\Vec{K}_2$.
-So we can take the integral to be proportional to this vector, giving us
+In this way the integral can be taken to be proportional to this vector, giving:

 with,